Clown loach

 The clown loach (Chromobotia macracanthus), or tiger botia, is a tropical freshwater fish belonging to the botiid loach family.
 It is the sole member of the genus Chromobotia.
 It originates in inland waters in Indonesia on the islands of Sumatra and Borneo.
-In Sentarum, West Borneo that fish named: ulanguli.
+The fish is called ulanguli by the locals in Sentarum, West Borneo.
 It is a popular fish in the freshwater aquarium trade and is sold worldwide.

 Taxonomy and naming

 The fish was first described as Cobitis macracanthus by Pieter Bleeker in 1852.
 In 1989, its scientific name was changed to Botia macracanthus.
 In 2004, Dr. Maurice Kottelat divided the genus Botia, containing 47 different species, into seven separate genera, resulting in the clown loach being placed in a genus of its own, Chromobotia.
-Its scientific name roughly translates to “Large-thorned colourful warrior”.
+Its scientific name roughly translates to "Large-thorned colourful warrior".

-The common name, "clown loach" comes from the fish's bright colours and stripes (often tropical fish with stripes that stand out are commonly called "clown") as well as from its habit of 'entertaining' aquarium owners with strange habits, such as swimming upside down, or 'playing dead.'
+The common name "clown loach" comes from the fish's bright colours and stripes (often tropical fish with stripes that stand out are commonly called "clown") as well as from its habit of 'entertaining' aquarium owners with strange habits, such as swimming upside down, or 'playing dead.'